zhubzy/SF-Incident-Prediction/README.md

     return best_model
 ```

-After additional feature extraction with community and the improvements of encoding temporal features, the model is able to perform slightly better.
-We then fintuned the regularization constant with rbf kernel to get our best model for this approach.
+After additional feature extraction with the community and the improvements of encoding temporal features, the model is able to perform slightly better.
+We then finetuned the regularization constant with rbf kernel to get our best model for this approach.

 ## Results